LuciooF/TradeCompeteAndCollect/README.md

 # TradeCompeteAndCollect

-This project is an OpenSource project with very basic (junior level) code to create a simple website with the goal of easing the trade process of Compete And Collect cards (These are cards related to GaryVee and his Veefriends NFT project.)
+This project is an OpenSource project with very basic code to create a simple website with the goal of easing the trade process of Compete And Collect cards (These are cards related to GaryVee and his Veefriends NFT project.)